Hiroki111/java-microservice/README.md

 ## Version History

+- **dev** - I'm replacing RabbitMQ with Kafka.
+Currently, order-service and message have Kafka, but the order-service's test files don't run.
+I need to use Testcontainers to test full Kafka integration.
+So, (1) fix the tests with Testcontainers, (2) introduce Kafka helm chart, (3) test the endpoint for creating an order and see if a message is sent from order-service to message
 - **2.2.0** - Moved config data from configserver to https://github.com/Hiroki111/java-microservice-config.git.
 - **2.1.1** – Introduced a common module in the Spring Boot BOM.
 Replaced external Bitnami Helm charts with remote ones that are found by `helm repo add bitnami https://charts.bitnami.com/bitnami`.
 - **2.0.0** – Replaced Eureka Server with Kubernetes server-side service discovery (not supported in Docker Compose).
 Introduced Spring Boot BOM, jib, and Skaffold.